Oberon Matters

 March 27, 2025 in Community

-This week's column from Oberon Mayor Andrew McKibbin can be seen here.
+This fortnight's column from Oberon Mayor Andrew McKibbin can be seen here.

 There were 2388 unique visitors to the site during March, 2025.
 The most read page was March 2025 Oberon Council Meeting.

 "Unique visitors" counts IP addresses that have connected to the site at least once during the month.
 It doesn't include search engines, but even if it did Google and Bing (who index the site at least once a week) would only be counted as one visitor each.
-It is the equivalent of "Circulation" for print media.
+Put another way, it is the lowest estimate of the number of visits to the site during the month.

 ABN 41 518 658 205